bellingcat/tiktok-hashtag-analysis/README.md

 ## extract_hashtag.py
 1. Use the following command: python3 extract_hashtag.py target_file.json n
 2. It will plot top n hashtag frequencies.
+Recommendation n < = 10 for easy to read and analyze.

 ## extract_posts.py
 1. Use the following command: python3 extract_posts.py target_file.json hashtag